bartholomews/CLRS/README.md

 ### CLRS

-Exercises for *Introduction to Algorithms, 3rd Edition* (MIT press)
+Exercises from *Introduction to Algorithms, 3rd Edition* (MIT press)

 ---------